 - The Mass Transportation Trust Fund Receipts (the "MTTF Receipts") represent the portion of the funds deposited in the State's dedicated mass transportation trust fund that are subsequently paid to MTA by deposit into an MTA dedicated tax fund (the "Dedicated Tax Fund").
-The MTTF Receipts are derived from: - certain business privilege taxes imposed by the State on petroleum businesses (the "PBT"); - o a portion of the motor fuel tax on gasoline and diesel fuel; and - o certain motor vehicle fees, including both registration and non-registration fees. - The Metropolitan Mass Transportation Operating Assistance Account Receipts (the "MMTOA Receipts") represent the portion of the funds in the State's MMTOA Account (hereinafter defined) that are subsequently paid to MTA by deposit into the Dedicated Tax Fund.
+The MTTF Receipts are derived from: - o certain business privilege taxes imposed by the State on petroleum businesses (the "PBT"); - o a portion of the motor fuel tax on gasoline and diesel fuel; and - o certain motor vehicle fees, including both registration and non-registration fees. - The Metropolitan Mass Transportation Operating Assistance Account Receipts (the "MMTOA Receipts") represent the portion of the funds in the State's MMTOA Account (hereinafter defined) that are subsequently paid to MTA by deposit into the Dedicated Tax Fund.
 Any MMTOA Receipts for MTA Staten Island Railway and MTA Bus are allocated directly to the City, which is responsible for the MTA Staten Island Railway and MTA Bus deficits.
-The MMTOA Receipts are derived from: - o a 3/8 of one percent regional sales tax; - o a regional franchise tax surcharge on certain businesses; - o taxes on certain transportation and transmission companies; and - o an additional portion of the business privilege tax imposed on petroleum businesses.
+The MMTOA Receipts are derived from: - o a 3/8 of one percent regional sales tax and compensating use tax within the MCTD; - o a regional franchise tax surcharge on certain businesses; - o taxes on certain transportation and transmission companies; - o an additional portion of the business privilege tax imposed on petroleum businesses; and - a portion of the amounts collected by the City for the benefit of the Transit System from certain mortgage transfer and recording taxes (the Urban Taxes).

-See "PART 3 PUBLIC DEBT SECURITIES AND OTHER FINANCIAL INSTRUMENTS - DEDICATED TAX FUND BONDS - MTTF Receipts - Dedicated Petroleum Business Tax" and " - Motor Fuel Tax" for a more detailed description of the MTTF Receipts.
+See "PART 3.
+PUBLIC DEBT SECURITIES AND OTHER FINANCIAL INSTRUMENTS - DEDICATED TAX FUND BONDS - MTTF Receipts - Dedicated Petroleum Business Tax" and " - Motor Fuel Tax" for a more detailed description of the MTTF Receipts.

-See "PART 3 PUBLIC DEBT SECURITIES AND OTHER FINANCIAL INSTRUMENTS - DEDICATED TAX FUND BONDS - MMTOA Account - Special Tax Supported Operating Subsidies" for a more detailed description of the MMTOA Receipts.
+See "PART 3.
+PUBLIC DEBT SECURITIES AND OTHER FINANCIAL INSTRUMENTS - DEDICATED TAX FUND BONDS - MMTOA Account - Special Tax Supported Operating Subsidies" for a more detailed description of the MMTOA Receipts.